ThreatConnect-Inc/threatconnect-developer-docs/docs/common_errors.rst

 URL Indicators
 ^^^^^^^^^^^^^^

-When creating a URL Indicator in ThreatConnect, the domain name of the URL must be **lower-cased**.
+When creating a URL Indicator in ThreatConnect, the domain name of the URL must be **lowercase**.
 There are some examples of correct and incorrect indicator formats below.

 .. code-block:: text